-Knowing what type of manual wheelchair to buy is essential to ensuring you get the wheelchair that’s right for you.
-There are so many different types of manual wheelchairs on today’s market from self-propel and transit wheelchairs to lightweight and ultra lightweight wheelchairs it can be difficult to choose the right one.
+Knowing what type of manual wheelchair to buy is essential to ensure you get the wheelchair that’s right for you.
+There are so many different types of manual wheelchairs on today’s market from self-propel and transit wheelchairs to lightweight and ultra-lightweight wheelchairs it can be difficult to choose the right one.

 We hope after reading this guide to buying a manual wheelchair the decision-making process will be a lot easier.